-144 Note: The below Wikipedia Version of Congress' 1978 Civil Service Reform Act is riddled with missing and grossly inaccurate information to cover-up that law's sole intent.
-That was to secretly eliminate all levels of dissent from whistleblowers to allow the richest 1%'s politicians and corporations to illegally take over our 99%'s democracy, now recorded in their self-inflicted debt (corruption) problems.
+Note: Congress' below 1978 Civil Service Reform Act is riddled with missing and inaccurate information to cover up that law's sole intent.
+That was for both parties' richest 1 % to eliminate all levels of dissent from whistleblowers, that did lead to their political and corporate takeover of our 99%'s democracy in just 48 years (1978 - 2026), and that now more than supports our demands for the 119th Congress' major civil service reform.